 At Foundations Recovery Network, we believe in providing evidence-based, integrated treatment and patient-centered care.
 We treat the whole person, mind, body and spirit.
 Because we treat both substance use and underlying mental health conditions, we are able to address the root causes of addiction and prepare individuals for a sustainable life in recovery.
-We specialize in a Dual Diagnosis treatment approach, and we have been cited as the “gold standard” in the behavioral health industry, classified in the top 5% of treatment programs by Darmouth Psychiatric Research Center.
+We specialize in a dual diagnosis treatment approach, and we have been cited as the “gold standard” in the behavioral health industry by Dr. Mark McGovern, a member of Dartmouth Psychiatric Research Center, who performed a DDCAT assessment of our program and classified it in the top 5% of treatment programs.

 Download the FRN brochure to learn more about our facilities and treatment programs.Download Brochure